Grade 06

 • 1.3.3 Represent and solve problems using geometrical models

-• 1.3.4 Classify solid shapes (prisms, pyramids and polyhedron) according
+• 1.3.4 Classify solid shapes.

-• 1.4.3 Represent data using the stem and leaf plot
+• 1.4.3 Represent data using the stem and leaf plot.

 • 1.4.4 Discuss appropriate uses of various tables and graphs